Xpost2000/cranklang/README.md

 - Handmade statically typed language that compiles to C++.
 - Handmade recursive descent parser
 - Constant folding
+- **Multiple file through C style #include**, although there is automatic guarding against multiple include.
 - Expression parsing and correct operator precedence order.
-- *A simple FFI which allows you to use C functions*
+- **A simple FFI which allows you to use C functions**
 - Out of order function declaration
 - Record types such as unions and structs
 - Scoped enums.